leabittm/starter-hugo-academic_2/content/publication/ASM/index.md

 publication: "*Algebras and Representation Theory*"
 publication_short: "Algebr Represent Theor"

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: We introduce a sequence of $q$-characters of standard modules of a quantum affine algebra and we prove it has a limit as a formal power series.
+For $\mathfrak{g}=\hat{\mathfrak{sl}}_2$, we establish an explicit formula for the limit which enables us to construct corresponding asymptotical standard modules associated to each simple module in the category $\mathcal{O}$ of a Borel subalgebra of the quantum affine algebra.
+Finally, we prove a decomposition formula for the limit formula into $q$-characters of simple modules in this category $\mathcal{O}$.

 # Summary.
 An optional shortened abstract.
-summary: We introduce a sequence of $q$-characters of standard modules of a quantum affine algebra and we prove it has a limit as a formal power series.
-For $\mathfrak{g}=\hat{\mathfrak{sl}}_2$, we establish an explicit formula for the limit which enables us to construct corresponding asymptotical standard modules associated to each simple module in the category $\mathcal{O}$ of a Borel subalgebra of the quantum affine algebra.
-Finally, we prove a decomposition formula for the limit formula into $q$-characters of simple modules in this category $\mathcal{O}$.
+summary:

 tags:
 - Quantum affine algebras